What you need to know about calçots and about going to a Calcotada. Hint, you’re celebrating a type of green onion found only in Catalonia, Spain!

 Time to grill the calçots – 5 minutes per side.
 Not to worry if they’re black.
 You’ll peel off the outer layer anyway.

 6. yes, a grand total of 6.
 But the average is 10.
-So not bad considering that it was my first time.
+So not bad considering that it was my first time attending a Calçotada.

 I enjoyed the calçots, but they weren’t something I could gorge myself on.
 Although they were milder tasting than I had anticipated!

-The main difference is that an invitation to a Calçotada can be hard to score.
+The main difference is that an invitation to a Calçotada can be hard to score, especially as a tourist.
 Several days after the Calçotada I mentioned in passing to someone from Madrid that I had been to a Calçotada.
 “You’re so lucky!
 I’ve been living in Catalonia for 5 years and still haven’t been to one.”

-Also, unlike a BBQ, instead of pounding back beer, guests take their turn at pouring wine down their gullets.
+Also, unlike at a BBQ, where guests pound back beer, at a Calçotada guests take their turn pouring wine down their gullets.
 I made a feeble attempt by holding the vessel close to my mouth.
 But still managed to dribble red wine all over my face and down my shirt.

 It appears that I had a lot to learn about being a Catalan.

-But my calendar is always open for any Calçotada invites that come my way.
-I’m more than happy to practice.
+My calendar is always open for any Calçotada invites that come my way.
 I won’t eat too many calçots.
 I’m a cheap drunk.
 And perhaps most importantly, I’ll bring chewing gum for all your guests!